NamanSatish/namansatish.github.io/_projects/proj_2.md

 {% enddetails %}
 </div>

-#### Wink and Joy : Success
+#### Wink and Joy : Failure

 Here, we can move facial expressions across images.
-The facial expressions are blended seamlessly, however, the mask could be improved.
+The facial expressions are blended seamlessly, however, because we expect the jaw to move along with the mouth, the jawline in our blended image causes us to question the image.
+This is both a limitation of the mask and the source data available.
+The poor blend could additionally be amplified by the Uncanny Valley effect, a phenomenon where our perception of near human-like objects is more negative than objects that are clearly not human-like.
+This is why the blended image looks a bit off, the expectations from what a human face should look like are not met.

 <div class="row l-page mx-auto">
     <div class="col-sm mt-3 mt-md-0">